Koppeltaal/Koppeltaal-Documentation/_docs/koppelaal-1.2/write-connector.md

 Additionally, a connector could also support the following functionality:
 - Create a RESTful endpoint and configure a webhook on KT server
-- Using the `Storage Service` as data persistance utitliy
+- Using the `Storage Service` as data persistence utitliy

-The connector will achieve most of this functionality by sending/retrieving Messages according to Koppeltaal specifications. view of the infrastructure entities that the connector will be dealing with.
+The connector will achieve most of this functionality by sending/retrieving Messages according to Koppeltaal specifications.

 ### Basic features